Executive Team

 C. Michael Holler - Research Director

-• Most of Ecosceptor’s 20+ technologies are Mike's brain children.
+• Most of Ecoceptor’s 20+ technologies are Mike's brain children.

 • He authored The Ultimate Fuel Economy Book and Head Porting for Performance & Economy, plus dozens of articles on fuel economy and performance.